 But, sometimes do go the not so 'click' way.

 Sometimes, do try.

 With everything becoming so convenient, the family is left with a button in their hand to make their life move.
-Children are raised on screen, shopping happens on screen, work survives on screen, socialization thrives on screen.
-What’s left with the family to bond over?
+Children are raised on screen, shopping happens on screen, work survives on-screen, and socialization thrives on screen.
+So what’s left with the family to bond over?